bnb-chain/greenfield-cmd/README.md

 ```
 ### Precautions

 1. The user need to use "gen-key" command to generate a keystore file first.
-The command need run with --keystore if the keystore is not the default file path(key.json).
+The other commands need run with -k if the keystore is not the default file path(key.json).

 2. The operator account should have enough balance before sending request to greenfield.